 Currently, in the high resolution microdisplay market, we face competition from liquid crystal microdisplay manufacturers, such as those sold by Kopin Corporation.
-We are not aware of any current manufacturers of high resolution OLED microdisplays that compete with our microdisplay products.
+We are not aware of any significant current manufacturers of high resolution OLED microdisplays that compete with our microdisplay products.
+We are aware of two startups, located in France and China, which claim they can produce such displays.